nisrinfrh/Google-Case-Study-Cyclistic-Bike-Share/README.md

 ### *Summary of Findings*

-ACTIONS
+# ACTIONS

-At this phase, I took some observations from the analyzed data which turned out to be important insights and I also pointed out a few recommendations which will all be summarized below.
+At this phase, I took some observations from the analyzed data which turned out to be important insights and

-OBSERVATIONS

-Because they most likely ride for leisure, Casual Riders ride for a significant longer period than Annual Members.
-.
-Annual Members take over 75% of the total rides in a year.
-Casual Riders ride for a longer period during the winter season while Annual Members ride longer in the summer.
-Annual Members ride more during weekdays as they mostly use it to commute to work while Casual Riders ride more on weekends.

-In the exploration,The analysis indicates that
+I also pointed out a few recommendations which will all be summarized below.

+**OBSERVATIONS**

 **The bike share service is  quite popular with the users as it has 62% of them as Annual Members .**